jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Classes and methods however, you might want to make part of a single logical unit.
 That’s why you need to be able to replace the physical target with a logical one, and let the logical target shadow the physical target, and be the only one referencing the physical target.

-Interfaces are also structure definitions that you would want to give a fixed logical location.
+Interfaces are also structure definitions that you might want to give a fixed logical location.

 You can also give normal objects a fixed location, so that they become part of a module, and have a fixed logical target location, that shadows the physical storage location.